by John Salt - Last Updated May 2025

 I for one don't agree with that at all.
 Not because I dislike micro quads, I feel they are also a very good first time RC helicopter as well; but the one undeniable fact is they look nothing like a conventional helicopter.

 I personally got into this hobby because I was always fascinated by real helicopters and I know many other people who continue to get into the hobby for the exact same reason.
-If you fall into that category yourself and want something simple and fun to fly, a micro coaxial RC heli still is, and will remain to be a good RC helicopter to start out on.
+If you fall into that category yourself and want something easy and fun to fly, a micro coaxial RC heli still is, and will remain to be a good RC helicopter to start out on.

 To conclude my little coaxial helicopter write-up, I can't resist showing this video of a full size single seat turbine powered coaxial helicopter.
 I can't think of many "big kids" who would not want this rascal parked in their garage.